 The NZAC has a comprehensive and ever-evolving safety management system for it’s instruction courses and events.
 The aim of this is to support our leaders and instructors to follow the steps an experienced and capable climber would take to minimise these risks.

 Foremost is the philosophy of responsibility, not just that of the leaders but of all participants.
 When we climb we all take responsibility for looking after each other.
-Safety planning and risk assessment is something that everyone is expected to take part in.This page gives an overview of how we run NZAC courses, trips and meets safely.
+Safety planning and risk assessment is something that everyone is expected to take part in.This page gives an overview of how we run NZAC instruction courses, trips and meets safely.
 For trip guidelines and instruction policy & procedures documentation, visit the section resources page by clicking here.

 NZAC instruction courses fall into two categories: volunteer-led and professional-led.

 Section trips are co-ordinated by one of the regional NZAC sections and led by an experienced climber or climbers.
 They are not technical instruction courses, although they are a great way to learn how to approach climbing objectives safely and effectively.
 Also, importantly, they are not guided.
 The trip leaders are not professional guides; they are volunteering to help you learn how to take responsibility for your own safety.
-Most section trips involve moderate to intermediate mountaineering objectives, but can also be focussed on rock climbing or more serious summits if the skill level of the participants is appropriate.
+Most section trips involve moderate to intermediate mountaineering objectives, but can also be focused on rock climbing or more serious summits if the skill level of the participants is appropriate.

 Camps and Meets

 The club and it’s sections often organise camps or meets where climbers get together and organise their own objectives.
 It is important that the organisers clearly differentiate between a meet and a club trip, and take steps to ensure the safety of the participants while at the meet.
-This safety management is organised on a case-by-case basis, sections organising a camp or meet should contact the NZAC programme manager.
+This safety management is organised on a case-by-case basis, sections organising a camp or meet should contact the NZAC Programme Coordinator.